websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 1. The new `<filter-spec>` is added.
 1. The `<deployment-timeout>` is set to `600`.
 1. The new `<security-domain>` is created.
-1. Welcome content is removed.
+1. Welcome content is disabled.

 Next, configure the JVM and startup scripts: